Open Location Code: Specification

 The Open Location Code system is based on latitudes and longitudes in WGS84 coordinates.
 Each code describes an area bounded by two parallels and two meridians out of a fixed grid, identified by the southwest corner and its size.
-The largest grid has blocks of 20 by 20 degrees, 18 columns from West to East and 9 rows from the South to the North poles.
-Those large blocks are then divided into 20 by 20 subblocks up to four times.
+The largest grid divides the globe into blocks of 20 by 20 degrees, 18 columns from West to East and 9 rows from the South to the North poles.
+Those large blocks are then subdivided into 400 subblocks, 20 by 20, up to four times.
 Near the equator, those subblocks are square both in degrees and in meters.
-At midlatitudes, while still square in terms of degrees, in terms of meters the blocks are not as wide as they are tall.
+At midlatitudes, their angles remain square, but in terms of distance, they elongate vertically.

-After four rounds of 20x20 subdivision (via two code characters), further subdivisions break each block into 20 subblocks (via one code character), 4 blocks W-E by 5 blocks S-N. That leaves the subblocks wider than they are tall in terms of degrees, but at midlatitudes, this keeps them closer to square in terms of meters.
+After the initial division and four rounds of 20x20 subdivision (via two code characters each round), further subdivisions break each block into 20 subblocks (via one code character), 4 blocks W-E by 5 blocks S-N. That leaves the subblocks wider than they are tall in terms of degrees, but at midlatitudes, this keeps them closer to square in terms of meters.
 The table shows the various block sizes near the equator, where the widths are maximum (listing width x height where those differ).
 The block widths decrease with distance from the equator.